gillesruppert/grunt-asset-cachebuster/README.md

 The extension of html assets.
 This is useful if you use a templating language for your html where you want to cachebust assets, i.e. `'handlebars'`

+#### options.ignore
+Type: `Array`
+Default value: `[]`

+Array of strings that if found in the url are **not** busted.
+This is useful if you have some assets on CDNs or in a particular folder that are never changed and hence should not be cachebusted.

 ### Usage Examples